khulnasoft/AiKit/docs/overview/contributing/open_tasks.rst

 If you’re stuck on a function which requires complex compositions, feel free to reselect a function

-Extending the Ivy API
+Extending the Aikit API
 ~~~~~~~~~~~~~~~~~~~~~~~

 We primarily invite contributors to work on the tasks listed as :ref:`overview/contributing/open_tasks:Open Tasks`, as these are on our current roadmap.
-As a result of this, we prompt everyone interested in contributing to our Experimental API to do so under the :ref:`Ivy Experimental API Open Task <overview/contributing/open_tasks:Ivy Experimental API>`.
+As a result of this, we prompt everyone interested in contributing to our Experimental API to do so under the :ref:`Aikit Experimental API Open Task <overview/contributing/open_tasks:Aikit Experimental API>`.

-However, if you would like to extend Ivy's functionality with a new function, you are invited to open an issue using the *Missing Function Suggestion* template as described in :ref:`overview/contributing/open_tasks:Creating an Issue on Ivy's GitHub using a Template`.
+However, if you would like to extend Aikit's functionality with a new function, you are invited to open an issue using the *Missing Function Suggestion* template as described in :ref:`overview/contributing/open_tasks:Creating an Issue on Aikit's GitHub using a Template`.

 In this template form, you'll be asked to fill in the reason you think we should implement the suggested function, as well as the links to any native implementations of the suggested function.

 We will review your issue as soon as possible and let you know if it's been accepted or not.
-In case we deem that the suggested function fits our roadmap, we will add it as a subtask to the `Ivy Experimental API Open Task <overview/contributing/open_tasks:Ivy Experimental API>`_.
+In case we deem that the suggested function fits our roadmap, we will add it as a subtask to the `Aikit Experimental API Open Task <overview/contributing/open_tasks:Aikit Experimental API>`_.

 Where to place a backend function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~